Clinical Postdoctoral Fellowship in Forensic Psychology – 2018 / 2019

 Liberty provides equal employment opportunity without regard to race, color, sex, age, disability, religion, national origin, marital status, sexual orientation, sexual identity, ancestry, political belief or activity, or status as a veteran.
 Applicants from a diverse background are encouraged to apply.

-For immediate consideration, email your resume to Dr. John Reid, Director of Training and Research at John.R.Reid@illinois.gov
+For immediate consideration – click the “Apply” button and submit your resume – or contact Dr. John Reid, Director of Training and Research directly at John.R.Reid@illinois.gov

 We’re Liberty . . . and we give you the freedom to succeed!